samueljseay/spreadsheet-search/README.md

 ## Spreadsheet Search

-A simple Node.js app that pulls data from all the worksheets in a spreadsheet and flattens them out into an array of strings.
+A simple Node.js app that pulls data from all the worksheets in a (public) spreadsheet and flattens them out into an array of strings.

 The client JavaScript is built with webpack before pushing the code up.
 The client is used to do a simple search over the content.